SERENYX LEAGUE

 Division placement is determined by the highest peak Skill Rating achieved in 3v3 Standard or 2v2 Doubles during the current season and previous three (3) Rocket League seasons.

-3.2 Division Rules
+3.2 Division Placement Standards

-- Playlist does not matter
+- Playlist does not affect division eligibility

 - Players may be moved up, but never down